wjakob/nanobind/docs/api_extra.rst

    .. cpp:function:: Scalar * data() const

       Return a pointer to the array data.
-      If :cpp:var:`is_ro` is true, a pointer-to-const is returned.
+      If :cpp:var:`ReadOnly` is true, a pointer-to-const is returned.

    .. cpp:function:: template <typename...
 Ts> auto& operator()(Ts... indices)

       Return a reference to the element stored at the provided index/indices.
-      If :cpp:var:`is_ro` is true, a reference-to-const is returned.
+      If :cpp:var:`ReadOnly` is true, a reference-to-const is returned.
       Note that ``sizeof(Ts)`` must match :cpp:func:`ndim()`.

       This accessor is only available when the scalar type and array dimension